 In short, data silos limit an organization’s ability to use data effectively and make informed decisions.
 When data is stored in different silos within the organization, it becomes increasingly difficult to get a complete and accurate picture of what the data tells us.
 This can lead to missed opportunities to gain insights or create additional value for the business.

-There are many steps an organization may take to address the problem of data silos.
+There are many steps an organization may take to fix data silo problems.

 Data lakes and data warehouses are common methods for organizing and centralizing data.
 Businesses may also want to adopt other systems like database management systems and customer relationship management (CRM) platforms.
 With these tools, companies can create a single source of truth that employees can turn to and make it easier for all departments to monitor, share and update company data.

 There will be more urgency around the need to remove data silos if there’s a need for teams to work together and share data.
 Leaders can reorient their company culture around collaboration by encouraging cross-departmental initiatives and restructuring multiple teams under the same department.
 Company executives can further ingrain collaboration into their organization’s culture by making it a core value that managers and employees are expected to practice.

 Establish Data Governance Policies